Updated: Nov 8

-The “Therapeutic Use of Self” is a term that is often used in occupational therapy and other therapies.
-However, the general consensus is that no one really knows what the therapeutic use of self is, or why it is so important.
+The 'therapeutic use of self' is a term that is often used in occupational therapy and other therapies.
+However, many clinicians do not know what the therapeutic use of self is, or why it is so important...

 This indicates that therapy cannot be delivered without considering how the therapist is influencing the outcome through their therapeutic use of self.
 If the therapeutic use of self is so important, more so than technique, shouldn’t there be a general consensus about how therapists are going to influence change?

 Techniques to consider when using therapeutic use of self

 Carl Beuhner is quoted as saying 'they may forget what you said - but they will never forget how you made them feel.'
 Consequently, therapists and care providers need to consider how they are making their clients feel.
 Ask yourself: are you rushing around and not giving clients the time they need when you are delivering care or treatment?
 We all do this at times because everyone is stretched, but if that feeling influences outcomes by 30%, then haven’t you just ruined the opportunity for change, by letting the client know you don’t have time for them?

 'They may forget what you said - but they will never forget how you made them feel' - Carl Beuhner